-Every time I go to Mirepoix (about half and hour from us) I pass this building and waver dangerously in the road for a moment wondering whether to stop: such is it's allure for me, an ardent fan of ancient eateries and bars.
+Every time I go to Mirepoix, (about half an hour from us) I pass this building and waver dangerously in the road for a moment wondering whether to stop, such is it's allure for me - an ardent fan of ancient eateries and bars.

 The owner and his mates were so taken by both dogs that The Wife had to be called to inspect them.
 We had a long chat about dog types, what The Spanish do to their hunting dogs (Gala, see previous posts, is one of these) and life in Moulin Neuf.

 We finished our drinks, took photos of the wonderful interior and bade a cheerful goodbye, after suggesting they should never change so much as a drawing pin of the place.
 He assured us that nothing would ever be replaced, painted or disposed of while he was captain there.